 The line of succession from St. Linus is unbroken, stretching back to 64 A.D.
 To become a saint in the Catholic Church, you must meet several criteria, including a life lived as a servant of God, evidence of heroic virtue, and verified miracles.
-St. Peter is said to have walked on water with Jesus for the last of these.
+St. Peter walked on water with Jesus for the last of these.
 St. Peter not only fulfilled all of these requirements, but he is also the patron saint of popes, Rome, fishermen, and locksmiths.

 St. Peter traveled throughout many regions, including Jerusalem, Antioch, and Corinth, preaching the Gospel and converting people to Christianity.
 The final city he was to visit was Rome, where St. Peter was martyred during Emperor Nero’s persecution of Christianity in the year 64.

 A St. Peter pendant or medallion will typically depict him holding large keys, a symbol of Jesus handing him the keys to the kingdom of heaven.
 This reference can still be found in contemporary depictions of Peter as the gatekeeper to the pearly gates of heaven.

 St. Peter, whom Jesus appoints as the first pope, is mentioned more than any other apostle in the New Testament.
 St. Peter, a fisherman called by Christ to abandon his nets and become a “fisher of men,” was by Jesus’ side for much of his public ministry.

 St. Peter led the early church through expansion and persecution following Christ’s crucifixion, death, and resurrection – and his subsequent ascension into heaven.